Security-Onion-Solutions/securityonion-docs/elastalert.rst

 Custom Rules
 ------------

 Custom ElastAlert 2 rules, which are not associated to the Detections module, can be added to the Security Onion manager node, inside a custom subdirectory under the `/opt/so/rules/elastalert/rules` directory.
-For example, you can create a subdirectory called `/opt/so/rules/elastalert/rules/custom` and place custom rules within that directory.
+For example, create a subdirectory called `/opt/so/rules/elastalert/rules/custom` and place custom rules within that directory.

 Refer to the ElastAlert 2 documention, linked above, for detailed information on how to write custom rules.
 Be aware that writing rules requires an in-depth understanding of Elasticsearch document records, their data structure, and other related concepts.